Contributions: Emily Bernard

 a book she coauthored with Deborah Willis, received an NAACP Image Award in spring 2010.

 Carl Van Vechten and the Harlem Renaissance: A Portrait in Black and White was published by Yale University Press in 2012.

 Contributions: Mary-Jo Bona

-Mary Jo Bona, Professor of Italian American Studies and Women’s and Gender Studies at Stony Brook University, has authored By the Breath of Their Mouths: Narratives of Resistance in Italian America (2010) and Claiming a Tradition: Italian American Women Writers (1999).
-Bona is editor of The Voices We Carry: Recent Italian American Women’s Fiction (1994), co-editor of Multiethnic Literature and Canon Debates (2006), and series editor of Multiethnic Literature for SUNY Press.
-Bona has completed a poetry manuscript and is at work on a critical study of representations of migratory women through the trope of needlework.
+Mary Jo Bona, Professor of Italian American Studies and Women’s and Gender Studies at Stony Brook University, is the author of By the Breath of Their Mouths: Narratives of Resistance in Italian America (2010) and Claiming a Tradition: Italian American Women Writers (1999).
+She is editor of The Voices We Carry: Recent Italian American Women’s Fiction (1994), co-editor of Multiethnic Literature and Canon Debates (2006), and series editor of Multiethnic Literature for SUNY Press.

 Contributions: Jenn Brandt

 Jenn Brandt is the director of Women’s and Gender Studies at High Point University, where

 she is also an assistant professor of English.
 Brandt’s work focuses on gender and cultural

 studies in literature, popular film, and television.
 She is particularly interested in the ways

 in which politics shape and reflect contemporary literature and culture.